INVOKE-Solutions/IdeaSparkAi/README.md

 1. Clone this repository to your local machine:
    `git clone` https://github.com/INVOKE-Analytics/IdeaSparkAi.git
-3. Navigate to the repository's directory:
+2. Navigate to the repository's directory:
    `cd IdeaSparkAi`
+3. Create a virtual environment: `python -m venv venv`
-5. Install the required dependencies (ensure you have Python and pip installed):
+4. Install the required dependencies (ensure you have Python and pip installed):
    `pip install -r requirements.txt`
-7. To launch the application, run the following in the terminal:
+5. To launch the application, run the following in the terminal:
    `streamlit run 1_Open_Ended.py`

 ## Streamlit Apps